jhonheve/xmenInnovation/README.md

 To run this project is needed to run the following commands
 - go into laravel folder
+	+ Create an empty database
-	+ run "php artisan migrate" by cmd, this command will create the database.
+	+ run "php artisan migrate" by cmd, this command will create the scheme of the database.
 	+ run "php artisan serve"

 After installing the app